 Should you buy the Apple AirPods Pro 3?

 The AirPods Pro 3 offers improvements inside and out that make it well worth the upgrade.
-Apple’s latest boast improved sound and class-leading ANC performance that makes listening to music very enjoyable, even if you’re on the oldest, screechiest subway car.
+Apple’s latest boast improved ANC performance that makes listening to music very enjoyable, even if you’re on the oldest, screechiest subway car.
 Additionally, features like a built-in heart rate sensor, hearing assistance, and Live Translation allow the AirPods Pro 3 to stand out from other, more expensive flagship earbuds, such as the Sony WF-1000XM5 and Bose QuietComfort Ultra Earbuds (2nd Gen).

 For as good as the AirPods Pro 3 are, they aren’t perfect.
 The lack of EQ controls in 2025 is particularly upsetting, as well as the lack of proper support for Android devices.
 Also, while the redesigned earbud housing and ear tips may feel comfortable, it doesn’t fully solve the fit stability issues some users had with the previous AirPods Pro.
 Some features, such as Live Translation, also need more refining before they can be taken seriously as a selling point.
+Finally, those coming from the AirPods Pro 2 may not like the changes to the sound.

 For $249, the AirPods Pro 3 aren’t cheap by any means.
 But given its expansive featureset and great performance, these earbuds may be a worthy investment for those who are already guests in Apple’s walled garden.